mlnprice/nested-sampling/README.md

 ## How to Use Julia

 This tutorial is simple enough for someone with little coding experience.
 You can follow this tutorial using any coding language you'd like, but the examples will use the Julia coding language.
-Whatever you choose, you'll need to be able to do some basic things:
+Whatever language you choose, you'll need to be able to do some basic things:
 * Print values
 * Create, modify, and operate on array lists